Gembu, Nigeria: Accessibility

-Although in the past, roads leading to Bommi Town (Gembu) on the Mambilla Plateau were poorly maintained and travelling to the town from other parts of Nigeria was difficult, the transport problems improved radically with the construction of the Mambilla Highway linking the plateau to the lowlands west and north of it.
+Although in the past, roads leading to Bommi Town (Gembu) on the Mambilla Plateau were poorly maintained and traveling to the town from other parts of Nigeria was difficult, the transport problems improved radically with the construction of the Mambilla Highway linking the plateau to the lowlands west and north of it.
 The road works begun by the Taraba State Government in 2012 have added a greater prospect of ease of communication with the rest of Nigeria.